-If the Project is connected to a grounded distribution system, the developer has a choice of the following transformer connections:
+If the Project is connected to a grounded distribution system, the Project Developer has a choice of the following transformer connections:

-- 1. A grounded-wye grounded-wye transformer connection is acceptable only if the Project's single line-to-ground fault current contribution is less than the Project's three-phase fault current contribution at the PCC, - 2.
+- 1. A grounded-wye grounded-wye transformer connection is acceptable only if the Project's single line-to-ground fault current contribution is less than the Project's three-phase fault current contribution at the PCC. - 2.
 The isolation transformer may be connected for a delta secondary (Utility side) connection with any primary (Project side) connection, or - 3.
 Ungrounded-wye secondary connection with a delta primary connection.

-If the Project is connected to a grounded distribution system via one of the isolation transformer connections specified above, ground fault detection for utility faults must be provided, and will consist of a (59N) ground overvoltage relay or (51N) overcurrent relay.
+If the Project is connected to a grounded distribution system via one of the isolation transformer connections specified above, ground fault detection for utility faults may be required at the discretion of Consumers Energy, and will consist of a (59N) ground overvoltage relay or (51N) overcurrent relay.
 The specific application of this relay will depend on the connection of the isolation transformer:

-- 1. If a grounded-wye grounded-wye transformer connection is used, a time overcurrent relay must be connected into a CT located on the Utility side isolation transformer neutral connection. - 2.
-If a delta secondary/grounded-wye primary connection is used, a (59N) ground overvoltage relay will be connected into the secondary of a set of three-phase VTs, which will be connected grounded-wye primary, with the secondary connected delta with one corner of the delta left open.
-The (59N) relay will be connected across this open-corner. - 3.
-If an ungrounded-wye secondary/delta primary connection is used, a (59N) ground overvoltage relay will be connected into the secondary of a single VT, which will be connected from the ungrounded-wye neutral of the isolation transformer to ground.
+- 1. If a delta secondary/grounded-wye primary connection is used, the (59N) relay will be connected into the secondary of a set of three-phase VTs, which will be connected grounded-wye primary, with the secondary connected delta with one corner of the delta left open.
+The (59N) relay will be connected across this open-corner. - 2.
+If an ungrounded-wye secondary/delta primary connection is used, the (59N) relay will be connected into the secondary of a single VT that will be connected from the ungrounded-wye neutral of the isolation transformer to ground. - 3.
+If a grounded-wye grounded-wye transformer connection is used, a time overcurrent relay must be connected into a CT located on the Utility side isolation transformer neutral connection.